-With Growth Labs I am an Inbound Marketing Consultant.
+With Growth Labs I acted as an Inbound Marketing Consultant from December 2016-September 2017.
 In this role, I write articles on behalf of Growth Labs about content and SaaS marketing and design, as well as complete numerous other tasks related to the marketing efforts of Growth Labs and our clients.
 Read the full versions of my published articles by clicking the links below:

 Content is undoubtedly an integral part of any business marketing strategy– whether what you print in a brochure or post on your company Facebook page.
 Traditionally, content for marketing purposes was developed from the company’s point of view.
 The goal was to overpower competitors and stand out in front of potential customers with a writing style of flashy exclamations and exaggerated descriptions.
 In contrast, a new philosophy is now taking the stage to put the customer’s perspective at the center of content: inbound marketing…